nicolasmertens/mrtns/_README.md

 `regular_weight` – set the font weight for regular styled text.
 `bold_weight` – set the font weight for bold styled text.

-Below these options, you'll see options for each typographical element used in the theme.
+Below these options, you'll see options for each typographical element used in the  .
 For each, you can set the following options:

 `small_size` – the size (in pixels) used for this element on small size screens like mobile phones.
 `medium_size` – the size (in pixels) used for this element on medium size screens like tablets.